The Great Glacial Adventure

 Small group - up to 8 guests.

-Sleeping bags, sleeping pads tents and cooking equipment (You are welcome to bring your own if you would like).
+Sleeping bags, sleeping pads tents and cooking equipment included (you are welcome to bring your own if you would like).

 Our staff will help with carrying the group equipment.